techstroke/learn-react-todo/README.md

+# Introduction
+A simple ToDo app that uses a fake JSON placeholder backend to add and delete ToDo's built as part of learning react following a tutorial

+This app can be viewed live on - https://todoreact.netlify.com/

+It is auto built/deployed with push to master , thanks to Netlify

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: